Norman L. Halvorson

 Biography: Norman L. "Bud" Halvorson was born on March 11, 1918, in Hoffman, Minnesota, which is in Grant County.
 He was the son of Thomas and Betsey Halvorson and graduated from Hoffman High School.
 He worked in the area until March 21, 1942, when he entered the U.S. Army.

-Bud quickly recovered and, after a brief hospital stay, returned to "C" Company.
+Bud quickly recovered and after three weeks in a hospital, he returned to "C" Company.
 On March 15, 1945, the 776th was attached to the 63rd Infantry Division to support its penetration of the Siegfried Line.
 Company "C" was awarded the Distinguished Unit Citation for their part in breaching the German "last line of defense".
 In early April, 1945, Company "C" was also selected to participate in the liberation of the infamous Stalag IX-b at Bad Orb, Germany.
 Eventually, Bud and the 776th ended the war in Ehrwald, Austria.
 Bud left the service at the rank of Pfc.

 V-Mail Letter to Half-Sister - Oct.
 27, 1943 while in Italy (transcript on page 2)

 After his discharge on October 14, 1945, Bud returned to his hometown of Hoffman, Minnesota.
 He never married and due to poor health, spent many years in VA care centers.
 In January 1994, he became a resident of the Hoffman Good Samaritan Center until his passing on October 7, 1998.
-Bud was buried at Bethel Cemetery next to his brother Glenn, who was KIA on Luzon in the Philippines on January 30, 1945.
+Bud was buried at Bethel Cemetery, next to his brother Glenn.
+Glenn was killed in action on Luzon Island, Philippines, on January 30, 1945.

 I want to thank Bud's great-nephew Tom for providing the photos, V-Mail and text for this article.